scheingraber/vimdows-ng/README.md

 	* Thunderbird Text Composition

 ###Basic VIM navigation and text manipulation
 If you are not familiar with VIM yet, you might want to try a [vim tutorial](http://www.openvim.com/).
+Or you might want to try [Vim Adventures](http://vim-adventures.com/) :)

 A good in-depth book is [Practical VIM](https://pragprog.com/book/dnvim2/practical-vim-second-edition).

 	Keys                                   Function
 	====                                   ========